 Program mission, goals & graduate outcomes

-The mission of the OSUDI is to provide a challenging supervised practice program that mentors and trains the entry-level RDN practitioners who are prepared to be leaders with advanced skills in diverse practice areas including senior nutrition care and community and primary care nutrition practice.
+The mission of the dietetic internship is to provide a challenging supervised practice program that mentors and trains the next generation of entry-level registered dietitian nutritionists (RDNs) who are prepared to be leaders with advanced skills in diverse practice areas including senior nutrition care and community and primary care nutrition practice.
 This mission is consistent with the OSU mission to serve the people of Oregon, the nation and the world through education, research and service.

 Within three years of completing the program, at least 25% will pursue careers in long-term care, senior care, primary care or community nutrition practice.